 Total time: 12 hours 8 minutes (including 12 hours of marinating).

-The final steak representative is a mesmerizing skewer perfect for starting a picnic meal or a camping trip.
+The mesmerizing skewer is one of the perfect candidates for a camping trip or a picnic meal.
 All you need is flank steak with several seasoning blends to infuse the meat with outstanding taste.

 Cut the beef into thick slices to marinate with beer, lime juice, and Worcestershire sauce.
 Ideally, you may marinate the meat the night before for the best result.
 Remember to soak the skewers in water to avoid burning them in the grilling process.